 System & Admin

 One thing I really like about the GUI is that it’s super fast navigate to whatever you’re looking for.
 It’s also fairly intuitive.
 I say “fairly” because you have to initially poke around in the GUI a little to figure out where things are.
 Features aren’t always where you would hope for them to be.
 Still, it’s not difficult at all.
 If you can figure out a Linksys Wi-Fi router, then you can figure out Unleashed.
+Also, while we are on that topic, if you ever do need to change the settings on your Linksys router for any reason, then you can discover how to restore Linksys router factory defaults on the Router Reset website.

 AP configuration can be done individually or in AP groups – just like with the ZD1200 controller.
 That part is very easy and intuitive.
 All channels and channel widths are individually selectable (awesome!) in AP groups and on individual APs (via overriding the group settings).
 Love it.